Autologistic actor attribute models

-Autologistic actor attribute models (ALAAMs) are a family of statistical models used to model the occurrence of node attributes (individual-level outcomes) in network data.
-They are frequently used with social network data to model social influence, the process by which connections in a social network influence the outcomes experienced by nodes.
-The dependent variable can strictly be binary.
-However, they may be applied to any type of network data that incorporates binary, ordinal or continuous node attributes as dependent variables.
+Autologistic actor attribute models (ALAAMs) are a group of statistical models designed to analyze how traits or characteristics (node attributes) of individuals (nodes) in a network are influenced by their connections.
+Commonly applied to social network data, ALAAMs study social influence—how relationships within a network shape individual outcomes, such as behaviors or beliefs.
+They typically focus on binary outcomes (e.g., yes/no traits), though they can also handle ordinal (ordered categories) or continuous (numerical) attributes as the variables being explained (dependent variables).
+By modeling these attribute patterns, ALAAMs help reveal how network ties affect personal characteristics across various types of networks.

 Background

 Autologistic actor attributes models (ALAAMs) are a method for social network analysis.
 They were originally proposed as alteration of Exponential Random Graph Models (ERGMs) to allow for the study of social influence.
 ERGMs are a family of statistical models for modeling social selection, how ties within a network form on the basis of node attributes and other ties in the network.
 ALAAMs adapt the structure of ERGM models, but rather than predicting tie formation based on fixed node attributes, they predict node attributes based on fixed ties.
 This allows for the modeling of social influence processes, for instance how friendship among adolescents (network ties) may influence whether they smoke (node attributes), influences of networks on other health-related practices, and how attitudes or perceived attitudes may change.